[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 - Combinations of too many damage mods

 For late game I suggest aiming for at least 5k Life and 2.2k ES.
-Hopefully we can get to a 5.5k/2.5k spread or even higher if possible.
+We can do all of the endgame with these numbers, but they can still be pushed much higher with more investment.

 Passive Tree and PoB

-If you have enough Crit Chance (which is probably the case if you're using a Diamond flask) I suggest dropping the nodes that branch upwards from Arcanist's Dominion, or dropping Crit Chance nodes in general depending on your needs.
+If you have enough Crit Chance (which is likely to happen thanks to the 3.13 Inquisitor buff to Crit Chance) I suggest dropping the nodes that branch upwards from Arcanist's Dominion, or dropping Crit Chance nodes in general depending on your needs.

 If you don't have much AoE for your Blade Blast (for example if you don't have a 6-link yet, can't link Increased AoE and don't have a 27+ Radius) I suggest taking a look at the Enigmatic Reach and Amplify nodes.
 These will be particularly useful early on when we don't have the opportunity to link Increased AoE to out Blade Blast.

-If you need some extra Dex, don't be afraid of taking the Precision node (also gives Cast Speed), or even the Agility/Alacrity nodes.
+If you need some extra Dex, don't be afraid of taking the Precision node (also gives Cast Speed), or the Agility/Alacrity nodes.
 Alternatively you could get some Dex on a rare item (Gloves, Boots, Ring, Belt).
+An easy way to get a lot of Dex for example is using a Deafening Essence of Sorrow on a level 84+ Stygian Vise belt, and if it rolls bad affixes, we can recraft them with Harvest.
+Another one is to get it on regular Jewels or Clusters.

-For Watcher's Eye affixes, we of course want to aim for Hatred, Wrath or Zealotry mods, and we have a variety of useful ones to choose.
-Even if we were to take the Discipline aura, I personally don't find the Discipline mods useful for us.
+For Watcher's Eye affixes, we of course want to aim for Hatred, Zealotry or Discipline mods, and we have a variety of useful ones to choose.

 A detail about elemental conversion that may be useful

 One particular thing we can do here, is to grab a Physical to Cold conversion Hatred mod, which we can then couple with an Elemental Conversion mod on a pair of rare Gloves, which we can get as a Crafted Prefix from the crafting bench.
 Doing this we can abandon our Hrimsorrow and get a pair of Gloves that has Life and Resistances, which will in turn free space on the rest of our items.
-This will be a pretty advanced thing to do though, since we probably want to aim for a Watcher's Eye that has an extra useful mod apart from this one, and Watcher's Eyes are expensive.
+This will be a pretty advanced thing to do though, since we probably want to aim for a Watcher's Eye that has at least an extra useful mod apart from this one, and Watcher's Eyes are expensive.
+It should not be hard to get a Watcher's Eye with this conversion mod and at least 1 extra useful affix for around 3ex.

-I find the Arcane Surge one particularly notable, because of how it synergizes with our Ascendancy.
+The Zealotry Arcane Surge mod is particularly notable because of how it synergizes with our Ascendancy.
 Every time we stand still we generate Consecrated Ground below us, and every time we cast a spell (like Bladefall and Blade Blast) we stand still for a moment, so with this we can keep Arcane Surge permanently active (as long as we cast a spell at least once every 4 seconds).

-As an example, the Watcher's Eye I have myself has Hatred Phys to Cold conversion and Zealotry Arcane Surge.
+As an example, the Watcher's Eye I have myself has Hatred Phys to Cold conversion and Zealotry Arcane Surge (plus an extra Discipline mod in the 3.11 version), the 3.10 one was bought for 2ex and the 3.11 one for 3ex.

 More advanced options / Theorycrafts / Possible Build Changes